PrestaShop/docs/themes/assets/assets.rst

 Asset Management
 ****************

-PrestaShop 1.7 has significantly improved the way assets are managed.
-Especially because PrestaShop ships with some configuration files taht we will help you setup your talk runner (webpack).
+PrestaShop 1.7 has significantly improved the way assets (CSS, JavaScript and image file) are managed.
+This is due to the fact that PrestaShop ships with some configuration files that we will help you set up your Webpack task runner.

-Modules can add css and js files the same was as PrestaShop 1.6.
+Modules can add CSS and JavaScript files the same way they did in PrestaShop 1.6.

-Load:
+Every module loads the following files:

 1. theme.css
-1. custom.css
+2. custom.css
-1. rtl.css (if rtl language detected)
+3. rtl.css (if a right-to-left language is detected)

-1. core.js
+4. core.js
-1. theme.js
+5. theme.js
-1. custom.js
+6. custom.js

-Webpack
+About Webpack
 =========================

-	webpack is a module bundler.
+	Webpack is a module bundler.
-	webpack takes modules with dependencies and generates static assets representing those modules.
+	Webpack takes modules with dependencies and generates static assets representing those modules.

-The point is that you will compile all your styles - probably written in Sass - into one single CSS file.
+The main interest in using Webpack is that it will compile all your styles - which you probably have written in Sass - into one single CSS file.
-Then your theme style will make only on HTTP request and because your browser will cache it, you will even donwload this file only once.
+This way, your theme will make only one HTTP request for this single file, and since your browser will cache it for later re-use, it will even donwload this file only once.

 The same goes with your JavaScript.
-Instead of loading jQuery + community plugins + custom plugin + extra code, you will compile (and minify) all JavaScript code into a single file.
+Instead of loading jQuery along with its community plugins, you own custom plugins and any extra code you might need, Webpack will compile and minify all this JavaScript code into a single file, which will be loaded once.

-IMG
+// TODO IMG

 [NOTE]
-CCC as you know in PrestaShop hasnt changed yet, it should be redone tho.
+PrestaShop's Combine, Compress and Cache feature (CCC) hasn't yet been update to take this into account.
+Don't worry, it should be redone soon.

 Installing webpack
 -----------------------

-If you want to use it (and you should), follow these steps:Copyright (c) 2015 Copyright Holder All Rights Reserved.
+If you want to use Webpack (and we advise you to), follow these steps:

-* install nodejs
+* Install Node.js
-* go in the `_dev` folder
+* Go in the `_dev` folder
-* run `npm install`
+* Run `npm install`
-* then use `npm run watch` or `npm run build` to build your assets once or on change.
+* Use `npm run watch` to build your assets once, `npm run build` to build them automatically with each change

-webpack configuration
+Webpack configuration
 ---------------------------------

-1. All styles goes to `assets/css/theme.css`
+1. All CSS rules go to the `assets/css/theme.css` file.
-1. All js goes to `assets/js/theme.js`
+2. All JavaScript code go to the `assets/js/theme.js` file.

-We provide configuration for sass compilation for styles, Javascript is written in ES6 and compile to ES5 with babel.
+We provide configuration for Sass compilation for styles.
+JavaScript code is written in ES6, and compiled to ES5 with Babel.

-PNG ? svg ?
+// TODO PNG ? svg ?

-There are 2 custom commands you can run `npm run build` and `npm run watch`, to build your assets once or on change.
+There are 2 custom commands you can run to build your assets once or everytime something changes: `npm run build` and `npm run watch`.

-If you want to use stylus or less, simple edit the command line under the "scripts" section.
+If you want to use Stylus or Less, simply edit the command line under the "scripts" section.

 .. code-block:: json